verygoodsecurity/netlify-plugin-vgs/README.md

 # VGS Plugin for Netlify

-The plugin makes your integration with VGS smoother by helping with:
-- configuring your vault routes with collect.js confguration
+This plugin streamlines your integration with VGS and Netlify by auto-configuring your VGS vault with the settings required to work with both systems.
-- applying all routes from `vgs/routes.yaml` file, so they will be updated with each netlify deployment.

 [Example project](https://github.com/verygoodsecurity/netlify-plugin-example)